-May 31, 2022 May 31, 2021
+May 31, 2023 May 31, 2022

-Directors \$ 67,648 \$ 48,250
+Directors \$ 115,605 \$ 67,648

-\$ 67,648 \$ 48,250
+\$ 115,605 \$ 67,648

-17. Contingency
+16. Contingency

-During the year ended May 31, 2022, a former employee who had the role of community relations manager for the Corporation's subsidiary filed a claim against the Corporation alleging he suffered an injury while working with the Corporation and is seeking compensation for damages of up to U\$\$390,000.
+During the year ended May 31, 2022, a former employee who had the role of community relations manager for the Corporation's subsidiary filed a claim against the Corporation alleging he suffered an injury while working with the Corporation and is seeking compensation for damages of up to US\$390,000.
 The former employee was employed during 2019 and has provided no evidence such injury occurred while employed by the Corporation nor if such injury was a direct result of his employment.
 The Corporation believes the claim is without merit and intends to vigorously defend its position.
-Due to COVID-19, the next hearing has been scheduled for January 12, 2023.
-As the outcome of this claim is uncertain, no amount has been accrued for any potential loss under this complaint.
+On June 28, 2023, the court submitted the sentence, in which the Judge ruled in favor of the Corporation, declaring the former employee is not entitled to the requested severance.
+The Judge concluded that the former employee was not able to prove that he suffered the alleged labor accident, and therefore, there can not be any severance in his favor.
+The former employee has filed an appeal against the first instance ruling, and this must be resolved before the Superior Court of Lima.
+This review process will take approximately one year, but the Corporation is confident that the outcome will be the same.

-18. Subsequent Events
+17. Subsequent Event